Myxocyprinus: Relation to humans

 The species is widely aquacultured in China to supply the food industry.
 Myxocyprinus may also be used to prevent hepatopancreatic lesion syndrome from affecting yields of river crab (Eriocheir sinensis) through intercropping.
 A rhabdovirus was isolated from aquacultured specimens, which causes lethal haemorrhaging in the species.

 Juveniles are often bought as aquarium cleaners, as they may feed on uneaten food on the bottom.
 Adults are unsuitable for most home aquariums, though are sometimes kept to accompany koi in ponds.

 Conservation

-It has declined drastically due to pollution, dams (preventing its natural breeding migration), overfishing, introduced species and collection for the aquarium trade.
-As a consequence it has been placed on the Chinese list of endangered species and is a state protected species.
+The species has declined drastically due to pollution, dams (preventing its natural breeding migration), overfishing, introduced species and collection for the aquarium trade.
+As a consequence it has been placed on the Chinese list of endangered species and is a state protected species, being a second-class national protected species in the country.

 Hatcheries have been used in an effort to conserve this species, which has resulted in some alterations to the species' genetic structure; haplotype diversity is higher in wild populations, though nucleotide diversity is "almost identical".
 The genetic diversity of broodstocks in some facilities is not high, which may necessitate supplementation of wild-caught broodstocks.
 "Relatively high" gene flow was noted between samples of hatchery and wild populations, suggesting that interbreeding is not uncommon between the two.